 Burned DIY Christmas Cards

 I have never been a fan of cards.
 I don’t like to receive birthday cards or any cards at all because I think that they are not practical at all and you don’t actually use them for anything after you receive them.
 I prefer to give people something that they will actually make a use of.
-However, since Christmas cards are so popular and everyone at my sons’ nursery was doing them, I though that I should join in so I am not seen as the weird mum that doesn’t care about all the activities that happen at her children’s nursery/school.
+However, since Christmas cards are so popular and everyone at my sons’ nursery was doing them, I thought that I should join in so I am not seen as the weird mum that doesn’t care about all the activities that happen at her children’s nursery/school.

 If I don’t like cards, it doesn’t mean I have to send the same message to my children.
 It was also an opportunity for me to do another DIY project and since I love DIY’s, I really did enjoy making these burned DIY Christmas cards for the children and for my first attempt at cards, I quite liked how they came out.